mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 ![Picture of barcode scanning failing?](/img/sunburnt-country/barcodescan_fail.png)

 ### Step 2: Scan the barcode, but more

 //TODO replace with screenshot of photoshop
 ![](/img/sunburnt-country/boardingpass.png)
-*Maybe I shouldn't have blurred out the barcode first.*
+*Maybe I shouldn't have blurred out the barcode first*

 I spent around 15 minutes in an "enhance, ENHANCE" montage, fiddling around with the image, increasing the contrast, and so on.
 Despite the montage taking up way too much of the 22 minute episode, I couldn't even get the barcode to scan[^step3].